OFFSHORE DRONE FILMING ABOVE OPEN WATER

 OFFSHORE AERIAL FILMING OF WIND PARKS, WATER SPORTS, AND YACHTS

 About Kiwi Aerial Shots

 Welcome to Kiwi Aerial Shots.
-A professional and fully certified Dutch drone company that is specialized in offshore maritime drone video productions. in the last 10 years, we have worked on tons of different video productions and have flown our drones and cameras on all kinds of rough oceans, seas, and lakes.
+A professional and fully certified Dutch offshore drone specialist that is specialized in offshore maritime drone video productions.
+In the last 10 years, we have worked on tons of different drone and helicopter filming productions and have flown our drones and cameras on all kinds of rough oceans, seas, and lakes.
 We only work with certified pilots and have some of the best cinematographers as camera operators.

 Experience on open water

 Making offshore aerial shots is an expertise you can only learn through trial and error.
 Flying a drone above open water brings certain risks you encounter above water and when flying from a follow boat.
 Over the years we have crafted this skill now filming brand new windmill parks and big million dollar superyachts all across the globe.